jacksund/simmate/docs/home.md

 ### Full-Feature Database
-Using all the data on our official site along with your own private data, you can take advantage of Simmate's extremely powerful database that is built off of [Django ORM](https://github.com/django/django).
-Simmate also brings together third-party databases and their data -- including those like the COD, Materials Project, JARVIS, and others.
-With so much data, being able to easily download and navigate it is critical:
+Simmate's powerful database, built on [Django ORM](https://github.com/django/django), allows you to leverage all the data on our official site along with your private data.
+Simmate also integrates third-party databases and their data, including COD, Materials Project, JARVIS, and more.
+With such a wealth of data, easy navigation and download capabilities are crucial:

 ```python
 from simmate.database import connect # (1)